yesnik/symfony-guides/api_platform.md

 The serializer has many normalizers.
 When it needs to normalize something, it loops over all the normalizers, calls `supportsNormalization()` and passes us the data that it needs to normalize.
 If we return `true` from `supportsNormalization()`, the serializer will call `normalize()` method.

 ## Authorization

 When a request comes in, API Platform goes through three steps in a specific order:

-1. It deserializes the JSON and updates the CheeseListing object
+1. It deserializes the JSON and updates the object
 2. It applies `security` param
 3. It executes validation rules.